oat-sa/taohub-articles/forge/installation-and-upgrading/installubuntuapachemysql.md

 \> To remove the old php packages installed, use the following commands:\
 \> <pre>\
- \#replace PACKAGE with the proper names of the PHP packages installed, like “php5-cli php5-curl” etc.\{#replace-package-with-the-proper-names-of-the-php-packages-installed-like-php5-cli-php5-curl-etc}
+ \# replace PACKAGE with the proper names of the PHP packages installed, like “php5-cli php5-curl” etc.\
  sudo apt-get remove —purge PACKAGE\
  sudo apt-get update